Nucleic acid thermodynamics: Thermodynamics of the two-state model

 As mentioned, this equation is based on the assumption that only two states are involved in melting: the double stranded state and the random-coil state.
 However, nucleic acids may melt via several intermediate states.
 To account for such complicated behavior, the methods of statistical mechanics must be used, which is especially relevant for long sequences.

-Estimating thermodynamic properties from nucleic acid sequence
+Estimating thermodynamic properties from nucleic acid sequence: the nearest-neighbor method

 The previous paragraph shows how melting temperature and thermodynamic parameters (ΔG° or ΔH° & ΔS°) are related to each other.
 From the observation of melting temperatures one can experimentally determine the thermodynamic parameters.
 Vice versa, and important for applications, when the thermodynamic parameters of a given nucleic acid sequence are known, the melting temperature can be predicted.
-It turns out that for oligonucleotides, these parameters can be well approximated by the nearest-neighbor model.

 Nearest-neighbor method

-The interaction between bases on different strands depends somewhat on the neighboring bases.
-Instead of treating a DNA helix as a string of interactions between base pairs, the nearest-neighbor model treats a DNA helix as a string of interactions between 'neighboring' base pairs.
+Treating a DNA helix as a string of interactions between base pairs has proven insufficient due to significant contributions from base stacking.
+Because stacking interactions mostly affect neighboring bases, one can use a "nearest-neighbor" model treating nucleic acid secondary structurec (e.g. helix) as a string of interactions between 'neighboring' base pairs.
+The two-base nearest-neighbor model works fairly well for DNA helices.
 So, for example, the DNA shown below has nearest-neighbor interactions indicated by the arrows.